IBM StreamSets as Client-Managed Software

 As the system administrator for IBM StreamSets as client-managed software, you can complete full administrative tasks across all organizations.

-An organization is a secure space provided to a set of users.
+An organization is a secure space that is provided to a set of users.
 All environments, deployments, pipelines, jobs, and other objects added by any user in the organization belong to that organization.
 A user logs in to IBM StreamSets Control Hub as a member of an organization and can access data that belongs to that organization only.

 You can create a single organization for all users.
 Or you can create multiple organizations for different sets of users.
 For example, you might create one organization for the Northern Office and another organization for the Southern Office.
 Users in the Northern Office organization cannot access any data that belongs to the Southern Office organization.
 For more information, see Comparing Organizations and Groups.